 The Drexel Public Safety victim services coordinator is available to assist with referrals to crisis/counseling centers and guide victims through the civil and criminal justice systems.
-The Victim Service Coordinator will work collaboratively with and serve as a liaison between the Drexel University Police Department, the Office of Equality and Diversity and the respective University offices and community agencies concerning to the victim.
-You can reach the Victim Services Coordinator by calling 215.895.6921 or via email at victimservices@drexel.edu.
+The Victim Service Coordinator will work collaboratively with and serve as a liaison between the Drexel University Police Department, the Philadelphia Police Department, the Philadelphia District Attorney's Office and the Office of Equality and Diversity/Title IX offices concerning to the victim.
+You can reach the Victim Services Coordinator by calling 215.895.6921 or via or email at als528@drexel.edu